-Introduction The debate over the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative of vertical programmes, including mass vaccination, on health systems is long-standing and often polarised.
+Introduction The debate over the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic of vertical programmes, including mass vaccination, on health systems is long-standing and often polarised.
 Studies have assessed the effects of a given vertical health programme on a health system separately from the goals of the vertical programme itself.
 Further, these health system effects are often categorised as either positive or negative.
 Yet health systems are in fact complex, dynamic and tightly linked.
 Relationships between elements of the system determine programme and system-level outcomes over time.

 Methods We constructed a causal loop diagram of the interactions between mass polio vaccination campaigns and government health systems in Ethiopia, India and Nigeria, working inductively from two qualitative datasets.
 The first dataset was 175 interviews conducted with policymakers, officials and frontline staff in these countries in 2011–2012.
 The second was 101 interviews conducted with similar groups in 2019, focusing on lessons learnt from polio eradication.

-Results Pursuing high A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) in polio campaigns, without considering the dynamic impacts of campaigns on health systems, cost campaign coverage gains over time in weaker health systems with many campaigns.
+Results Pursuing high A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive in polio campaigns, without considering the dynamic impacts of campaigns on health systems, cost campaign coverage gains over time in weaker health systems with many campaigns.
 Over time, the systems effects of frequent campaigns, delivered through parallel structures, led to a loss of frontline worker motivation, and an increase in vaccine hesitancy in recipient populations.
-Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinat of interventions helped to mitigate these negative effects.
+Co-delivery of interventions in campaigns occurs when most or all typical campaign components (microplanning, registration, logistics, implementation, and evaluation) are coordinated.
+Co-delivery, of interventions helped to mitigate these negative effects.
 In stronger health systems with fewer campaigns, these issues did not arise.